klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 ```

 The values for `GPU_ORDER` are easily read from the second column of the table with the mapping
 that we prepared.
-The cores to use for the pure MPI run are also easily read from the table:
+The cores to use for the pure MPI run are easily read from the fourth column of the table:
 simply take the first core of each line.
 Finally, to build the mask,
 we used some bash trickery.
 We first define the bash array `CCD_MASK` with the mask for each chiplet.
 As this has a regular structure, this is easy to build.
 Then we compose the mask list for the CPUs
-by indexing in that array, where the indices are easily read from the third column in the mapping.
+by indexing in that array, where the indices are easily read from the third column in the mapping table.

 The alternative code to build `CPU_BIND2` is